astropy/astropy/docs/modeling/predef_models1D.rst

   a Lorentzian with an amplitude centered at x_0 with the specified width.

 - :class:`~astropy.modeling.functional_models.RickerWavelet1D` model computes
-  a MexicanHat function with an amplitude centered at x_0 with the specified width.
+  a RickerWavelet function with an amplitude centered at x_0 with the specified width.

 - :class:`~astropy.modeling.functional_models.Moffat1D` model computes a
   Moffat function with an amplitude centered at x_0 with the specified width.